isabella232/experience-manager-xml-documentation-learn.en/help/courses/course-1/publishing-default-output.md

 ---
 title: Publishing default output in XML Documentation
 description: Publishing default output in XML Documentation for Adobe Experience Manager
+exl-id: 97a259dd-4266-4a7b-8677-3fa261714687
 ---
 # Publishing Default Output

 Once you have a completed map, you can publish your content in multiple output formats.